michael2012z/BitBible/markdown/KJV/files/Ps.md

 10. For thy servant David’s sake turn not away the face of thine anointed.

-11. The Lord hath sworn in truth unto David; he will not turn from it; Of the fruit of thy body will I set upon thy throne.body: Heb. belly
+11. The Lord hath sworn in truth unto David; he will not turn from it; Of the fruit of thy body will I set upon thy throne.

 12. If thy children will keep my covenant and my testimony that I shall teach them, their children shall also sit upon thy throne for evermore.